Cameron-Stewart94/Song-Lyrics-Application/README.md

 # Song Lyrics Application

-Lyrics App is a django application that takes artist and song inputs, and displays the lyrics to the matching song.
+Song Lyrics Application is a django application that takes artist and song inputs, and displays the lyrics to the matching song.
 It also displays random lyrics and the most searched songs if requested.

 ## Installation